Bramham Shadwell Federation Curriculum:

-Knowledge and understanding is clearly outlined in an age-appropriate and progressive way from Y1-Y6 so that the children’s understanding is extended, year upon year.
+Knowledge and understanding is clearly outlined in an age-appropriate and progressive way from Y1-Y6.
+The children's knowledge is embedded over time and their understanding is extended, year upon year.

 Our ETHOS is an essential thread which is seamlessly integrated throughout the whole curriculum and this results in children developing key values for success.

 Our pupils are given opportunities to investigate principles and ideas before using their knowledge to explore challenging problems and apply innovative ideas so that groups of children can succeed; learning in this way also allows our individual children to develop self-motivation, perseverance, resilience and the determination to succeed no matter what the task is.
 Developing each child’s individual character is an integral part of the curriculum.